+ı

-Butler, M. J. (2009).
+Acquisition of skills Butler, M. J. (2009).
 International conflict management.
 London: Routledge.
 Dana, D. (2001).
 Conflict resolution: mediation tools for everday worklife.
 New York: McGraw-Hill.
 Deutsch, M. (Ed.).
 (2006).
 Handbook of conflict resolution.
 San Francisco: Jossey-Bass.
 Goldman, A. J., & Rojot, J. (2003).
 Negotiation: theory and practice.
 The Hague: Kluwer Law International.
 Jost, PJ., & Weitzel, U. (2010).
 Strategic conflict management.
 Cheltenham: Elgar.
 Kenton, B., & Penn, S. (2009).
 Change, conflict and the corporate community.
 Amsterdam: Elsevier Butterworth Heinemann.
 Shapiro, D. (2004).
 Conflict and communication.
 New York: IDEA Press.
-Acquisition of skills Zartman, I. W. (2008).
+Zartman, I. W. (2008).
 Negotiation and Conflict Managent.
 London: Routledge.
-Academic Writing Skills I Students know what academic writing skills are; know how to formulate a hypothesis; are able to argue in a logical way in order to draw conclusions; are able to apply different research techniques when producing a piece of academic writing; are familiar with the ethical principles of academic writing and research.
-International Teambuilding and Trans-Cultural Management Students understand the influencing effect of culture, people, groups, organisations and society; have an analytical and conceptual understanding of their own culture; are able to recognise and understand important differences to other cultures; understand how culture influences our opinions and behaviour; recognise how and when cultural differences hinder business relations; recognise the meaning of leadership and teambuilding in a multicultural setting.
-Conflict Management and Negotiation Skills Students are able to understand the theories, processes and practical elements of negotiations, conflict resolution and relationship management; identify general myths and misunderstandings about negotiating; recognise different types of negotiations; understand how culture can influence negotiations and how the theories developed by Hofstede, Trompenaars, etc. can be used to resolve conflicts in a multicultural context.
-Course title Academic Writing Skills I Number of ECTS Position in curriculum 2 ECTS 1ct competer Position in curriculum 1st semester Teaching and learning forms SE Examination Course content Written essay and/or presentation The first part of this course looks at what academic writing is, in particular when it comes to writing a Master thesis.
+Academic Writing Skills I Students know what academic writing skills are; know what academic writing skills are; are able to argue in a logical way in order to draw conclusions; are able to apply different research techniques when producing a piece of academic writing; are familiar with the ethical principles of academic writing and research.
+International Teambuilding and Trans-Cultural Management Students understand the influencing effect of culture, people, groups, organisations and society; have an analytical and conceptual understanding of their own culture; are able to recognise and understand important differences to other cultures; understand how culture influences our opinions and behaviour; recognise how and when cultural differences hinder business relations;

+Acquisition of skills are able to recognise and understand important differences to other cultures; understand how culture influences our opinions and behaviour;

+Course title Academic Writing Skills I

+Number of ECTS 2 ECTS

+Position in curriculum 1st semester

+Teaching and learning forms SE

+Examination Course content Written essay and/or presentation The first part of this course looks at what academic writing is, in particular when it comes to writing a Master thesis.
 Students learn about the different phases of writing and the skills required.
 A very important element of the course is how to generate ideas in order to produce a hypothesis.
 Furthermore, students learn the difference between methodology and method and receive an insight into quantitative and qualitative research methods.
 The ethical principles of writing a Master thesis are also discussed.